BackmanLab/PWSpy/README.md

 Utility provides useful function for parallel loading and processing of ImCube files.

-## Update Me!!!
+## Building from source and distributing

 Building conda package from source:
 navigate to the root directory of the project and use `conda-build .. --output-folder {outputDestination}` to build the package.

-Installing the package using the built conda package
+Copy `install.bat` from the `installScripts` folder to `{outputDestination}`.
+The `{outputDestination}` folder is all that is needed for distribution.

+## Automatically installing with the script
 Optional:
   Create a new environment with `conda create -n {environmentName}`.
+  Add the new environment name to the `env` variable in the first line of `install.bat`. run the `install.bat`

+## Installing Manually

+Optional:
+  Create a new environment with `conda create -n {environmentName}`.
   Activate the new environment with `conda activate {environmentName}`.

-install the built package with `conda install -c file://{buildDestination} pwspy`.
+Install the built package with `conda install -c file://{buildDestination} pwspy`.

+Installing the package using the install script: